johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4200-AV-BYPASS/4210-rustyneedle/4211-rustyneedle.md

 # Encode the shellcode. note that the output file name is note.txt
 python3 rustyneedle/encode.py shellcode.bin 3 note.txt

-# Take note of where in the dropper we put the downloaded url, and put the note.txt s
+# Take note of where in the dropper we put the downloaded url, and put the note.txt shellcode file there

 # Compile the main.rs dropper
 cargo build --target x86_64-pc-windows-gnu --release